aes-grave/macditto/README.md

 # MacDitto

-MacDitto is a native macOS clipboard history app derived from Ditto on Windows.
+MacDitto is a native macOS clipboard history app forked from Ditto on Windows.

 This repo is intentionally standalone.
 It does not depend on the original Windows Ditto source tree.

 ## Origin And Credit

-Ditto has been an extremely useful Windows clipboard manager for years, and this repository exists because I wanted a similar workflow on macOS.
+Ditto has been an extremely useful Windows clipboard manager for me for years, and this repository exists because I wanted a similar workflow on macOS.
+This is a work in progress, I make no promises on whether it works.

 Original Ditto project:
 - https://github.com/sabrogden/Ditto